The Golden Arrow (1962 film): Production

+Filming took place in Egypt and at Titanus Studios in Rome in late 1961 and into 1962.

-Hunter later recalled in his memoirs:
+Tab Hunter later recalled in his memoirs:

 Not being able to speak Italian wasn't a drawback.
 The script of La Freccia d'Oro - my copy was the only one in English - featured page after page of truly horrendous dialogue...
-All I could think of was Tony Curtis in The Prince Who Was a Thief (1951): "Yonda lies da castle of my fadda."
+All I could think of was Tony Curtis in The Black Shield of Falworth (1954): "Yonda lies da castle of my fadda."
 I spend every night in my hotel, rewriting my lines so I'd at least have fun delivering them.
 I camped it up shamelessly.
 Not that it mattered - all my dialogue was eventually dubbed by a stiff-as-a-board Italian baritone with no sense of humor.
 I ended up sounding like Rossano Brazzi.
 Disappointment over being stuck in a stinker was eased considerably by weekly infusions of cash, delivered personally by the production manager.
 I'd sign a voucher and he'd hand over a bundle of lire, some of the old notes as big as place mats.

+Hunter added, "Considering what he had to work with, Antonio Margheriti wasn't a bad director.
+He worshipped American movies and didn't seem to care how lousy the material was, as long as he could follow in the boots of his boyhood idols."

 Release

 The Golden Arrow was released in Italy on September 7, 1962.
 It was released in the United States in May 1964.

 The film was not a box office hit and cost so much money it almost bankrupted Titanus, the production company.